BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-A hypervisor is a function which abstracts -- isolates -- operating systems and applications from the underlying computer hardware.
-This abstraction allows the underlying host machine hardware to independently operate one or more virtual machines as guests, allowing multiple guest VMs to effectively share the system's physical compute resources, such as processor cycles, memory space, network bandwidth and so on.
-A hypervisor is sometimes also called a virtual machine monitor.
+A hypervisor is a function that abstracts -- isolates -- operating systems (OSes) and applications from the underlying computer hardware.
+This abstraction allows the underlying host machine hardware to independently operate one or more virtual machines (VMs) as guests, allowing multiple guest VMs to effectively share the system's physical compute resources, such as processor cycles, memory space, network bandwidth and so on.
+A hypervisor is sometimes also called a virtual machine monitor (VMM).

 Hypervisors provide several benefits to the enterprise data center.
 First, the ability of a physical host system to run multiple guest VMs can vastly improve the utilization of the underlying hardware.
 Where physical (nonvirtualized) servers might only host one operating system and application, a hypervisor virtualizes the server, allowing the system to host multiple VM instances -- each running an independent operating system and application -- on the same physical system using far more of the system's available compute resources.

 VMs are also very mobile.
 The abstraction that takes place in a hypervisor also makes the VM independent of the underlying hardware.
 Traditional software can be tightly coupled to the underlying server hardware, meaning that moving the application to another server requires time-consuming and error-prone reinstallation and reconfiguration of the application.
 By comparison, a hypervisor makes the underlying hardware details irrelevant to the VMs.
 This allows any VMs to be moved or migrated between any local or remote virtualized servers -- with sufficient computing resources available -- almost at-will with effectively zero disruption to the VM, a feature often termed live migration.